The copper I use is "ETP" copper, or "Electrolytic Tough Pitch", but often people who machine it call it "Electrolytic Tough Bitch".

 I am fortunate to work at a company that has a big machine shop (40,000 square feet of mostly CNC's, and probably 20 or 30 lathes,) so I had a good chance to talk to some of the old hands there.
 One of the best machinists is an "English as a second language" guy and told me to "Grinda the HOOK" on the tool, and showed me one he uses for copper.

-"Just Use High Speed, Fuck Carbide".
+"Just Use High Speed, Screw Carbide".

 OK.
 I used a 1/2" tool blank.